rsmith-nl/beammech/README.rst

 problems I use it for.
 And it makes the math simpler; A whole lot of divisions just disappear.

 Before we can solve the problem we need to define it.
-This is done with a standard Python dictionary.
 The length of the beam and the location of the supports are the initial parameters.

 .. code-block:: python